ghiscoding/Angular-Slickgrid/README.md

 ### ngx-translate Compatibility

-In case you are facing any issue with the `ngx-translate` library while building your Angular Project.
-You need to make sure that `@ngx-translate/core` is part of your dependencies, even if you just use 1 Locale, because it is a `peerDependency` of Angular-Slickgrid (we use `@Optional TranslateService` in the lib and for that to work we still need it to be installed in your `node_modules` folder, it should however be removed from your Prod build after the tree shaking process).
+If you are facing any issue with `ngx-translate` library while building your Angular Project.
+You need to make sure `@ngx-translate/core` is part of your dependencies, even if you just use 1 Locale, because it is a `peerDependency` of Angular-Slickgrid (we use `@Optional() TranslateService` in the lib and for that to work we still need it to be installed in your `node_modules` folder, however it should be removed from your Prod build after the tree shaking process if you aren't using it).
 See their version compatibility table below

 | Angular Version | @ngx-translate/core |
 |-----------------|---------------------|